 Limited Software Warranty: D-Link warrants that the software portion of the product ("Software") will substantially conform to D-Link's then current functional specifications for the Software, as set forth in the applicable documentation, from the date of original retail purchase of the Software for a period of ninety (90) days ("Software Warranty Period"), provided that the Software is properly installed on approved hardware and operated as contemplated in its documentation.
 D-Link further warrants that, during the Software Warranty Period, the magnetic media on which D-Link delivers the Software will be free of physical defects.
 The customer's sole and exclusive remedy and the entire liability of D-Link and its suppliers under this Limited Warranty will be, at D-Link's option, to replace the non-conforming Software (or defective media) with software that substantially conforms to D-Link's functional specifications for the Software or to refund the portion of the actual purchase price paid that is attributable to the Software.
-Except as otherwise agreed by D-Link in writing, the replacement Software is provided only to the warranted for the remainder of the original Warranty Period and is subject to the Software.
+Except as otherwise agreed by D-Link for the Software.
 Replacement Software will be warranted for the remainder of the original Warranty Period and is subject to the same limitations and exclusions.
 If a material non-conformance is incapable of correction, or if D-Link determines in its sole discretion that it is not practical to replace the non-conforming Software (and all copies thereof) is first returned to D-Link.
-The license granted respecting any Software for which a refund is given automatically terminates.
+The license granted by D-Link; provided that the non-conforming Software (and all copies thereof) is first returned to D-Link.
+The license granted by D-Link is given automatically terminates.